eclipse-langium/langium-website/content/docs/grammar-language.md

 In this example, the rule `Person` must start with the `person` keyword followed by an `ID` token and an instance of the `Address` rule.

 #### Alternatives
 It is possible to match one of multiple valid options by using the pipe operator `|`.
-The already mentioned `Model` example specifies to parse either `Person` or `Greeting` inside the parentheses:
+The already mentioned `Model` example specifies to parse either `Person` or `Greeting`, zero or many times (cardinality *):
 ```
 entry Model:
     (persons+=Person | greetings+=Greeting)*;